hoehrmann/demo-parselov/README.md

 regular expressions instead of simple "labels").

-Not just because loops in the `forwards` automaton or the graph itself can be expanded arbitrarily often, regular expressions can be O(4^n) larger than their representation in the data files, and the standard algorithms, including optimisations to them, typically do not generate what one might consider reasonably-sized expressions (for instance, they typically do not use the `+` quantifier, and they often to not factor expressions on the right side, i.e., they do not simplify an expression like `(ac|bc)` into `(a|b)c`.
+Not just because loops in the `forwards` automaton or the graph itself can be expanded arbitrarily often, regular expressions can be O(4^n), or worse, larger than their representation in the data files, and the standard algorithms, including optimisations to them, typically do not generate what one might consider reasonably-sized expressions if one is used to Perl-compatible regular expressions (for instance, they typically do not use the `+` quantifier, and they often do not factor expressions on the right side, i.e., they do not simplify an expression like `(ac|bc)` into `(a|b)c`.
 So the results might be surprising or disappointing.
 I do not think kilobyte-sized regex blobs should be used as anything but a curiosity, so implementing this is left as an excercise to the reader.